mropert/mropert.github.io/_posts/2017-12-17-better_polymorphic_ducks.md

 I will leave you to that final thought, don't hesitate to tell me what you think about it.

 As always, you can find the final code is here: [https://godbolt.org/g/kFp23k](https://godbolt.org/g/kFp23k).

+## Follow-up

+My readers pointed out two things that were not entirely correct in this article.
+First was a problem with strict aliasing, and the second was an update to Metaclasses that I missed.

+I've kept the original as it was but wrote a [quick follow-up that you should read](/2017/12/23/undefined_ducks/).